-Federal Reserve staff also contributed to articles in research journals that reviewed the effects of existing regulations, but these studies do not represent the views or assessments of the Federal Reserve.72 The Federal Reserve also contributed to the Basel Committee's evaluation of the effects of Basel III, but this review was not specific to the United States or to Federal Reserve-issued capital and liquidity regulations.
+Federal Reserve staff also contributed to articles in research journals that reviewed the effects of existing regulations, but these studies do not represent the views or assessments of the Federal Reserve.
+The Federal Reserve also contributed to the Basel Committee's evaluation of the effects of Basel III, but this review was not specific to the United States or to Federal Reserve-issued capital and liquidity regulations.
 In addition, the Federal Reserve did not produce any independent analysis as part of the review.

 FDIC.
 Since 2012, FDIC completed one retrospective review, in 2022, and two others were in progress as of December 2023, according to FDIC officials.
 However, these reviews were not related to capital or liquidity requirements.
 Officials noted that FDIC participated in three Basel Committee on Banking Supervision reports containing retrospective reviews of prior Basel reforms, but FDIC did not produce any independent analysis as part of this effort.
 As discussed in the following section, as of 2022, FDIC had a policy in place to conduct routine retrospective reviews.
 Officials of all the banking regulators noted that the interagency reviews they conducted pursuant to the Economic Growth and Regulatory Paperwork Reduction Act helped satisfy their statutory retrospective review responsibilities.
 The first such joint review was completed in 2007.
-The second began in 2014, and the report summarizing its results was submitted to Congress in March 2017.73 However, these reports relied on issues identified through public comments to initiate agency action and did not include independent agency analyses of rules' effects, based on our review of the two reports.
+The second began in 2014, and the report summarizing its results was submitted to Congress in March 2017.
+However, these reports relied on issues identified through public comments to initiate agency action and did not include independent agency analyses of rules' effects, based on our review of the two reports.
+Regulators Vary in the Extent to Which Their Policies and Procedures for Regulatory Analysis Align with Leading Practices Regulators varied in the extent to which their policies and procedures for prospective reviews fully aligned with key elements of Circular A-4 (see table 2) and in the extent to which they had or followed policies for retrospective reviews that aligned with other leading practices.

-71See Bank for International Settlements, Basel Committee on Banking Supervision: Evaluation of the Impact and Efficacy of the Basel III Reforms (December 2022).
+&lt;sup>71See Bank for International Settlements, Basel Committee on Banking Supervision: Evaluation of the Impact and Efficacy of the Basel III Reforms (December 2022).

-72Studies authored by Federal Reserve staff published in academic journals generally include a disclaimer that the research represents the views of the authors and does not indicate concurrence by other Federal Reserve staff or the Board of Governors.
+&lt;sup>72Studies authored by Federal Reserve staff published in academic journals generally include a disclaimer that the research represents the views of the authors and does not indicate concurrence by other Federal Reserve staff or the Board of Governors.